WHAT WE DO

 GUS BC is a musician and composer based in Peckham.
 As well as releasing music as bewilderbeast (Airlines Tapes) and Kuro BC (Color Station),Gus also works collaboratively with Niall Trask as part of a live audio/visual performance of these two projects, performing regularly around London and occasionally Europe.
 In the last year, he co-wrote and scored the short film 'Treasure'. @GusBeforeChrist

 TRACY MATHEWSON is a writer/director with an MA in Screenwriting from City University London.
-Recent work includes 'Homeostasis' (short), her 'pacy and contemporary' plays 'TEENAGE DIRTBAG' (2014), NO FILTER (2016) and 'HAPPY GIRL' (4 stars, 2015): a feminist collaboration with Crowded Nest which premiered at the Edinburgh Fringe Festival and then sold out at Camden People's Theatre's 'Calm Down Dear' Festival this year.
-Tracy's second short film 'Appellation' is now in post-production. @beatlanorme
+Recent work includes 'Appellation' (short, 2016), 'Homeostasis' (short, 2015), her 'pacy and contemporary' plays 'TEENAGE DIRTBAG' (2014), and 'HAPPY GIRL' (4 stars, 2015): a feminist collaboration with Crowded Nest which premiered at the Edinburgh Fringe Festival and then sold out at Camden People's Theatre's 'Calm Down Dear' Festival this year.
+Tracy's newest play NO FILTER will appear at Camden People's Theatre Feb 2017. @beatlanorme

 FILMS AND PROPOSALS